Nalanda mahavihara: Curriculum

-In his biography of Xuanzang, Hwui-Li states that all the students of Nalanda studied the Great Vehicle (Mahayana) as well as the works of the eighteen (Hinayana) sects of Buddhism.
+In his biography of Xuanzang, Hwui-Li states that all the students of Nalanda studied the Great Vehicle (Mahayana) as well as the works of the eighteen Nikaya traditions of Buddhism.
 In addition to these, they studied other subjects such as the Vedas, Hetuvidyā (Logic), Shabdavidya (Grammar and Philology), Chikitsavidya (Medicine), the works on magic (the Atharvaveda), and Samkhya.
 According to Frazier, the Vedic studies included Vedic texts and ritual, but also the different theoretical disciplines associated with the limbs or the sciences of the Vedas, which included disciplines such as linguistics, law, astronomy and reasoning.

 Xuanzang himself studied a number of these subjects at Nalanda under Shilabhadra and others.
-Besides Theology and Philosophy, frequent debates and discussions necessitated competence in Logic.
+Besides theology and philosophy, frequent debates and discussions necessitated competence in Logic.
 A student at the Mahavihara had to be well-versed in the systems of Logic associated with all the different schools of thought of the time as he was expected to defend Buddhist systems against the others.
 Other subjects believed to have been taught at Nalanda include law, astronomy, and city-planning.

 Tibetan tradition holds that there were "four doxographies" (grub mtha') which were taught at Nalanda: